Recognized as one of Canada's Top Small & Medium Employers (2017)

 Here are some of the reasons why AGNORA Inc. was selected as one of Canada's Top Small & Medium Employers (2017):

-- Employees working at Agnora's head office can take advantage of an onsite fitness facility, complete with a basketball court, instructor-led classes such as circuit training, a yoga studio and an onsite "Wallyball" court, which can be used for volleyball and racquetball
+- Located in the heart of Ontario's ski country, employees working at AGNORA's head office can take advantage of an onsite fitness facility that features instructor-led classes such as circuit training, a yoga studio and an onsite "Wallyball" court which can be used for volleyball and racquetball

-- Agnora encourages ongoing employee development with generous tuition subsidies for job-related courses of up to $3,000
+- Along with in-house training and formal mentoring programs, AGNORA encourages ongoing employee development with generous tuition subsidies for job-related courses (up to $3,000 annually)